-The following relatives can invest and claim relief, as long as they do not have a 'substantial interest' in the company (see definition below):
+The following relatives can invest and claim relief, as long as they do not have a 'substantial interest' in the company (see definition below) and as long as "neither the investor nor any associates may be employees of the company or any qualifying subsidiary (see VCM34140) in period B (see VCM31140) unless they are also a director" see VCM32020

 Siblings (brothers and sisters)